Booze97/CodePathEmail/README.md

-# Android - Wishlist
+# Android - CodePathEmail

 Submitted by: **Ahmere Booze**

-*Wishlist** is an android app that allows users to keep track of items they want to buy by entering itemname,price and url
+*CodePathEmail** is an android app that list of emails using recycler Review

-Time spent: 4 hours spent in total
+Time spent: 3 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* Add Item
+* Created email_item.xml layout for each email row
-* Scrollable List
+* Loaded initial list of emails using EmailFetcher
-* Blue Theme
+* Displayed emails with sender, title, and summary
-* Top Header Bar
+* Added “Load More” button to append additional emails